 73. What is succinylcholine?

-The most commonly used depolarizing drug.
+It is the most commonly used depolarizing neuromuscular blocking drug.

-74. What are non-depolarizing neuromuscular blocking agents?
+74. What do non-depolarizing neuromuscular blocking agents do?

-75. What is an adverse effect of non-depolarizing neuromuscular blocking agents?
+75. What is a common adverse effect of non-depolarizing neuromuscular blocking agents?

 77. What is the most common adverse effect of neuromuscular blocking agents?

-1-3 mg/kg.
+1-3 mg/kg

-0.3-1.1 mg/kg.
+0.3-1.1 mg/kg

-80. What are the succinylcholine side effects?
+80. What are the side effects associated with succinylcholine?

 Hypokalemia and increased intraocular pressure.

-82. Why is desensitization important?
+82. Why is desensitization of nicotinic receptors important?

 88. What type of drug is succinylcholine?